lukeboi/guitar-actuator/README.md

 For the designs of the board, see [here](https://github.com/lukeboi/guitar-board).
 For an overview of Soundtrack as a whole, see [here](https://www.lukefarritor.com)

-Note to self: you should someday move the customizable stuff to a single file instead of two.
+Note to self: you should someday move the customizable parameters to a single file instead of two.